 After a few formal introductions, the groom will present his gifts to the bride’s family before receiving permission to see his bride-to-be.
 The bride will be escorted, often by her mother, where she will meet her groom who will be ready to greet her with a bouquet in hand.
-The two will then make their way to the Vietnamese alter to begin the Tea and Candle Ceremony.
+The two will then make their way to the Vietnamese altar to begin the Tea and Candle Ceremony.

 Vietnamese Wedding Tea & Candle Ceremony

 The Tea Ceremony combines the celebration of marriage with honoring the family’s ancestors and relatives.
 This makes it one of the most compelling and emotional parts of a Vietnamese wedding.
 It is considered the proper meeting of both families, and it is also when the bride and groom take their vows and exchange their rings.
 Once the exchange has occurred, both the bride and groom will serve Green Tea or Chrysanthemum Tea as a sign of respect, starting with the eldest family members.
 Thereafter, family members will gift the bride and groom with money, family jewelry, and advice for a long-lasting marriage.
 The ceremony concludes with the lighting of a big dragon and phoenix candle, symbolizing the fusion of two families.